NewsWhip/slate/source/index.html.md

 * Stories are filtered and sorted using the following `JSON` encoded parameters
 * Required fields are denoted *
-* Filtering by category or country requires ids which can be found here: [NewsWhip API Coverage](https://www.newswhip.com/coverage/)
+* Filtering by category or country requires country_ids.
+These are found here: [NewsWhip API Coverage](https://www.newswhip.com/coverage/)

 Parameter | Default | Type | Description
 --------- | ------- | ---- | -----------